 Some do not have the desire to go to all the places on the list, preferring, instead, to return to those destinations they have most enjoyed and to get to know more about the countries, the people, culture and history.
 Most do a great deal of research before visiting a destination.
 They are savvy about keeping safe and dealing with adversity and diversity.

-Though travel is easier today – except for security restrictions – and less expensive, as the world has become “a global community,” many members nostalgically remember when countries were more distinctive in their cultures and travel offered more discoveries.
-Even though there are more similarities today, there are still those far-flung outposts waiting to be discovered by the true adventurer who always finds it exciting to go to a destination not previously visited.
+Travel has changed a lot since the Club was founded in 1954.
+In some ways, it is much easier and less expensive, although in recent years security restrictions and the pandemic have rolled back some of those changes.
+Many members nostalgically remember when countries were more distinctive in their cultures and travel offered more discoveries, but even though globalization has created more similarities today, there are still those far-flung outposts waiting to be discovered by the true adventurer who always finds it exciting to go to a destination not previously visited.